Cosi (film): Production

 Louis Nowra wrote both the screenplay and the play on which it was based.
 The story is loosely based on Nowra's own experience at producing Trial by Jury at Plenty Mental Hospital in suburban Melbourne in 1971.

 Cosi was directed by Mark Joffe and produced by Richard Brennan and Timothy White.
 Executive producers were Phaedon Vass, Bob Weinstein, and Harvey Weinstein.
 Cinematography was by Ellery Ryan, Nicholas Beauman edited the film, and Stephen Endelman composed the score.
 Production design was by Chris Kennedy.

 The film underwent pre-production in November 1994-January 1995.
 Shooting took place between January and March 1995, followed by post-production between March and September 1995.
 Production was completed in 1995.

-The film had a budget of $3.5 million and was filmed in and around Sydney's Rozelle Hospital.
+The film had a budget of $3.5 million.
+The film was filmed in and around Sydney's Rozelle Hospital.

 Bruno Lawrence was originally cast in the role of Errol, the security guard, but during shooting he was taken to the hospital suffering from chest pains and was diagnosed with inoperable lung cancer.
 Colin Friels took over the role of Errol.
 Lawrence died a few months later, on 10 June 1995.
 The closing credits of Cosi include an onscreen dedication to Lawrence.

 Cosis U.S. distribution was handled by Miramax Films.
 Cosi was the first Australian film to receive major pre-production investment by Miramax (a Disney subsidiary since 1993), with the studio having previously handled international distribution for several other Australian films.
 Their next major investment in the South Pacific area came in 1997, with the New Zealand film Heaven, which included some American actors and was mostly funded by them.